Automattic/WP-Job-Manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.6.1 =
+* Added geolocation to save location data to meta after posting or saving a job.
+This will be used by other plugins.

 = 1.6.0 =
 * MP6/WP 3.8 optimised styling.
 Min version 3.8 for new styling.